atomjack/cmbot/README.md

 If the bot is DJ'ing, this command will make the bot skip its song.
 Otherwise, the bot will say "Please skip this track." in chat.

-### shitlist ( username:string reason:string )
+### shitlist ( val:string reason:string )

-Add a user to the bot's shitlist.
+Add a user, by name or userid, to the bot's shitlist.
 If the user is in the room when the shitlist is set, the bot will kick the user.
 Every time the user joins the room the bot will automatically kick them.

 ### stfu